aabramos/docs-product/src/develop/ui/forms/form-validate.md

 The client-side validation improves the user experience because it's quick feedback about information users enter in the form.
 However, **you should always check the data that comes from the client side before you save that data to the database**.

+## Client-side validation

 <div class="info" markdown="1">

 Most of this document applies to Reactive Web App and Mobile App.
-For Traditional Web App, see [Validation in Traditional Web](#validation-in-traditional-web).
+For Traditional Web App, see [Server-side validation](#server-side-validation).

 </div>